Fused Deposition Modeling is a 3D printing technology that creates parts from the plastic filament by melting and then depositing them in layers.

-Like any other 3D printing process, the next stage involves removing the part from the build platform and cleaning them by removing all supports.
+Like any other 3D printing process, the next stage involves removing parts from the build platform and cleaning them by removing all supports.

 Characteristics and application of FDM

 When using FDM as the manufacturing process, a designer should keep its capabilities and limitations in mind to produce the best results.
-FDM requires iterative design through prototypes as features do not usually print correct the first time.
+FDM requires iterative design through prototypes, as features do not usually print the first time correctly.

 Temperature and build speed

-The nozzle and build platform temperature, build speed, layer height and cooling fan speed are all adjustable in most FDM systems.
-These are often set by the printing service provider and varies with the material.
+The nozzle and build platform temperature, build speed, layer height, and cooling fan speed are all adjustable in most FDM systems.
+The printing service provider often sets these and varies with the material.

 Build volume is the biggest part the machine can build.
 A DIY 3D printer’s build volume is typically 200 x 200 x 200 mm, while industrial machines can have build volumes as large as 1000 x 1000 x 1000 mm.
-Consider the build volume of the printer you will be using during the design.
-Remember larger model can also be printed in smaller chunks and might be better in terms of cooling.
+Consider the build volume of the printer you will use during the design.
+Remember, the larger models can also be printed in smaller chunks and might be better for cooling.

 Generally, a layer height of 0.2 mm is a good compromise between cost, time and quality.
-For low fidelity rapid prototypes, the increased layer height expedite the process.
+For low-fidelity rapid prototypes, the increased layer height expedites the process.

 For an FDM component, good adhesion between the deposited layers is critical.
 The molten thermoplastic is forced against the preceding layer as the nozzle extrudes the current.
 The high temperature and pressure re-melt the surface of the previous layer, allowing the new layer to connect with the previously printed portion.
 The binding strength between the multiple layers is always less than the material’s base strength.

-Hence FDM components are anisotropic by nature and the strength in the Z-axis is always less than their strength in the XY plane.
-As a result, while designing components for FDM, it is critical to keep part orientation in mind, especially for functional parts.
+Hence FDM components are anisotropic by nature, and the strength in the Z-axis is always less than their strength in the XY plane.
+As a result, while designing components for FDM, keeping part orientation in mind is critical, especially for functional parts.